Albany DUI Lawyer

 Recent changes to Georgia DUI laws have changed how these processes work.
 The most notable changes include:

-• Drivers now have 30 calendar days to file for an ALS hearing with the Office of State Administrative Hearings.
-While this is more than the 10 days previously allowed, it is still important that you act quickly if you wish to take this approach to avoid driver's license suspension.
+- Drivers now have 30 calendar days to file for an ALS hearing with the Office of State Administrative Hearings.
+While this is more than the 10 days previously allowed, it is still important to act quickly if you wish to take this approach to avoid driver's license suspension.

 Can a DUI Be Dropped in Georgia?